zwbetz-gh/zwbetz/content/blog/massage-a-json-file-with-a-nodejs-script/index.md

 ]
 ```

-The following NodeJS script loops through each object and shows how to add a node, delete a node, and change the data type of a node.
+The following Node.js script loops through each object and shows how to add a node, delete a node, and change the data type of a node.
 These changes are arbitrary, but they give you an example to go off of.
 Run the script with something like `node ./script.js`.

 ```js
 const fs = require('fs');